elliegoldsmith30/ArtificalLife/README.md

 All joints have motor neurons.
 All combinations of sensor neurons and motor neurons have a synapse between them.
 The value of the synaptic weight is determined by a random number generator for a value of -1 to 1.

 ## Data Storage
 Location and sizes of links and joints are stored in two dictionaries.
 The data from these dictionaries is randomly determined (as explained above) in the initializer of the `SOLUTION` class.
-Then, these dictionaries used to actually create the brains and bodies of the creature later in the code using the functions `Create_Body()` and `Create_Brain()`.
+Then, these dictionaries are used to actually create the brains and bodies of the creature later in the code using the functions `Create_Body()` and `Create_Brain()`.

 <img width="600" alt="Screen Shot 2023-03-11 at 9 15 06 AM" src="https://user-images.githubusercontent.com/92822567/224492356-7afe2e2c-5f5e-46fb-8318-3fc7db2223d1.png">